Environmental Economics Research Paper- Featuring Villanova Professor Chris Jeffords

 Public Goods, the Commons, and Private Bargaining

 Public goods theory explains that some goods and services are not provided by the free market, which forces governments to step in to provide them, such as welfare.
-This theory explains why clean air and climate stability cannot be adequately supplied by markets in a capitalist society: since these goods are non-rival (an individual’s consumption doesn’t decrease another’s consumption).
-Non-excludable (no individual can be prevented from benefiting from the good), individuals can reap the benefits without contributing, echoing the classic free rider problem in our society.
-This leads markets to be apprehensive about supporting certain sectors of society, such as clean air and the broader protection of our environment.
-Hardin (1968) examined this dynamic in “The Tragedy of the Commons,” arguing that individuals utilizing shared resources will eventually in their own self-interest, deplete the community’s resources without governmental regulation.
-Economist Elinor Ostrom challenged this stance through her work on common-pool resources, providing strong support for the argument that the free-rider problem is not inevitable and that the government is not always necessary to foster effective institutions, focusing on the concept of self-governance under the right circumstances.
-This concept links directly to Jefford’s work, in his finding that constitutional rights require effective institutions to support their provisions.
-Similarly, Economist Ronald Coase argued that private parties can conduct business and financial transactions (private bargaining) when property rights are defined and transaction costs are low.
+This theory explains why clean air and climate stability cannot be adequately supplied by markets in a capitalist society: since these goods are non-rival and non-excludable, individuals can reap the benefits without contributing, echoing the classic free-rider problem in our society.
+This theory explains why clean air and climate stability cannot be adequately supplied by markets in a capitalist society.
+Since these goods are non-rival and non-excludable, individuals can reap the benefits without contributing, echoing the classic free-rider problem in our society.
+This leads markets to be apprehensive about supporting certain sectors of society, such as clean air and broader environmental protection.
+Hardin (1968) examined this dynamic in "The Tragedy of the Commons," arguing that individuals utilizing shared resources will eventually deplete them without governmental regulation.
+Economist Elinor Ostrom challenged this stance through her work on common-pool resources, providing strong support for the argument that the free-rider problem is not inevitable and that government is not always necessary to foster effective institutions, emphasizing the role of private enterprise under the right circumstances.
+This concept links directly to Jeffords' work, in his finding that constitutional rights require effective institutions to support their provisions.
+Similarly, Economist Ronald Coase (1960) argued that private parties can conduct business and financial transactions (private bargaining) when property rights are defined, and transaction costs are low.
 Unfortunately, this concept often does not hold because the aforementioned conditions are absent in real-world environmental markets.

 III.
 The Environmental Kuznets Curve and Its Limits